hyunjunian/Poor-Charlie-s-Almanack/en.md

 [Most investment managers are] in a game where the clients expect them to know a lot about a lot of things.
 We didn’t have any clients who could fire us at Berkshire Hathaway.
 So we didn’t have to be governed by any such construct.
 And we came to this notion of finding a mispriced bet and loading up when we were very confident that we were right.
 So we’re way less diversified.
 And I think our system is miles better.

-> We didn’t have any clients who could fire us at Berkshire Hathaway.
->

 However, in all fairness, I don’t think [a lot of money managers] could successfully sell their services if they used our system.
 But if you’re investing for 40 years in some pension fund, what difference does it make if the path from start to finish is a little more bumpy or a little different than everybody else’s so long as it’s all going to work out well in the end?
 So what if there’s a little extra volatility?
 In investment management today, everybody wants not only to win but to have the path never diverge very much from a standard path except on the upside.
 Well, that is a very artificial, crazy construct.
 That is really hobbling yourself.

 Now, investment managers would say, “We have to be that way.
 That’s how we’re measured.”
 And they may be right in terms of the way the business is now constructed.
 But from the viewpoint of a rational consumer, the whole system’s bonkers and draws a lot of talented people into socially useless activity.
 And the Berkshire system is not bonkers.
 It’s so damned elementary that even bright people are going to have limited, really valuable insights in a very competitive world when they’re fighting against other very bright, hardworking people.

 And it makes sense to load up on the very few good insights you have instead of pretending to know everything about everything at all times.
 You’re much more likely to do well if you start out to do something feasible instead of something that isn’t feasible.
 Isn’t that perfectly obvious?
 How many of you have 56 brilliant insights in which you have equal confidence?
 Raise your hands, please.
 How many of you have two or three insights that you have some confidence in?
 I rest my case.

-> You’re much more likely to do well if you start out to do something feasible instead of something that isn’t feasible.
-Isn’t that perfectly obvious?
->

 We’ve really made the money out of high-quality businesses.
 In some cases, we bought the whole business, and in some cases, we just bought a big block of stock.
 But when you analyze what happened, the big money’s been made in the high-quality businesses.
 And most of the other people who’ve made a lot of money have done so in high-quality businesses.